We’re living in an extremely rich era for what concerns sustainable interior design.

 The cover of Ecopouf is made of recycled paper that is then coated to make it easily washable.

-Despite feeling like wool, the material of the Chinchilla baskets is made recycling plastic bottles and coloured with non-toxic dyes.
+Despite feeling like wool, the material of the Chinchilla baskets is obtained recycling plastic bottles and coloured with non-toxic dyes.

-The Earthy concept is a unique mix of deep warm tones and contemporary curved shapes, which recall the charm of terracotta pottery.
+The Earthy concept is a unique mix of deep warm tones and contemporary organic shapes, recalling the charm of terracotta pottery.

 GET THE STYLE

-The Cork 05 chair is made entirely out of cork, a material that is harvested from the bark of the cork oak without damaging the tree, that regenerates and allows a new cork extraction after around 10 years.
+Cork 05 is a chair made entirely out of cork, a material that is harvested from the bark of the cork oak without damaging the tree.

-The Sfera lampshade is made of carefully selected wicker coming from bamboo processing.
+Sfera is a lampshade made of carefully selected wicker coming from bamboo processing.
 The wicker is patiently handwoven and the production of one lamp takes around 7 hours.

 Despite feeling like wool, the material of these cushion covers is made recycling plastic bottles and coloured with non-toxic dyes.
 The inside is also entirely made of recycled plastic bottles.

-Made entirely of terracotta, the Phoenix side tables are made with a traditional cooking method.
+Made entirely of terracotta, the Phoenix side tables are produced with a traditional cooking method.

 With its minimalist soul, the Sleek concept brings together simple lines and the timeless charm of a black&white palette…how not to love it!